driden/env_setup/README.md

-# env_setup
+# Local environment setup

-Environment setup using ansible
+Intended to work with macos and archlinux, will always be a WIP